 Finished Size

-The finished size of this crochet coaster is about 4 inches (10 cm) in diameter when made in the yarn weight and hook size stated above.
+The finished size of this crochet eyeball coaster is about 4 inches (10 cm) in diameter when made in the yarn weight and hook size stated above.

 Gauge